“The curious paradox is that when I accept myself just as I am, then I can change.” — Carl R. Rogers

 Once you can observe your thinking, you can see which ones are healthy and not.
 It isn’t as easy as you’d think because the cultural narrative disguises and taints various ideas to conform to a given set of values.
 Our cultural folklore gives positive values to some things and negative values to others.

 Religious beliefs are one of the primary sources of society’s harmful programming.
 When you accept the belief system, you also accept its biases, prejudices, and fears.
 Here are some examples of these scripts:

 - My religion makes me superior to everyone who doesn’t ascribe to it.
 Therefore everyone else is my enemy.
 I can use force to protect the boundaries of my beliefs.

-- My religion tells me my gender is superior so that I can treat others as property.
+- My religion tells me my gender is superior, which allows me to treat others as property.
 It gives me the right to tell them what to do, and it gives me the right to determine what they do with their bodies.

-The ability to see your behavior, decisions, personality, and instincts without value judgments of the culture is the goal.
-Once you can see the programming, then you can see how it triggers our instincts.
+The goal is to see your behavior, decisions, personality, and instincts without value cultural judgments.
+That’s easy to say but challenging without some tools to accomplish this task.
+Once you can see the programming, you can see how it triggers our instincts.

 As you begin to observe your thoughts, you’ll find many of the harmful programming scripts we learn to trigger the fight, flight, or freeze mechanism of the Ego.
 It’s the default settings of Ego which cause you to act out.

 Understanding how your thoughts trigger these mechanisms allows us to observe and choose rather than act out.
 From this vantage point of reference, you can make desired changes in thinking and behavior.
 When I accept myself just as I am, I can change.
 It is the secret formula to move from Ego-edification to Ego-identification.